-Psychiatric Emergency Service Centers (PESC) - Psychiatric Emergency Service Centers provide immediate access to assessment, triage and a continuum of stabilizing treatment for individuals with behavioral health crisis.
-PESCs are staffed by medical personnel and mental health professionals that provide care 24/7.
-PESCs may be co-located within a licensed hospital or CSU, or be within close proximity to a licensed hospital.
-PESCs must be available to individuals who walk in, and must contain a combination of projects.
+Psychiatric Emergency Service Center (PESC) - PESCs provide immediate access to assessment, triage and a continuum of stabilizing treatment for individuals with behavioral health crisis.
+PESC projects include rapid crisis stabilization beds within a licensed hospital, extended observation units, crisis stabilization units, psychiatric emergency service centers, crisis residential, and crisis respite and are staffed by medical personnel and mental health professionals that provide care 24/7.
+PESCs may be co-located within a licensed hospital or CSU or be within proximity to a licensed hospital.
+The array of projects available in a service area is based on the local needs and characteristics of the community and is dependent upon LMHA/LBHA funding.

-Rapid Crisis Stabilization Beds - Hospital services staffed with medical and nursing professionals who provide 24/7 professional monitoring, supervision, and assistance in an environment designed to provide safety and security during acute behavioral health crisis.
+Rapid Crisis Stabilization and Private Psychiatric Beds - Hospital services staffed with medical and nursing professionals who provide 24/7 professional monitoring, supervision, and assistance in an environment designed to provide safety and security during acute behavioral health crisis.
 Staff provides intensive interventions designed to relieve acute symptomatology and restore the individual's ability to function in a less restrictive setting.